|

 is one that does various good deeds and works.
 But there’s more to it than

 that.
-It’s not enough just to generally be a
+It’s not enough just to generally be a do-gooder.
+The charity needs

-do-gooder.
-The charity needs money too – donated by the public.
-And that’s
+money too – donated by the public.
+And that’s where “International Talk

-where “International Talk Like a Pirate Day” falls over.
-In
+Like a Pirate Day” falls over.
+In the UK they’ve nominated the

-I’m in no way knocking the Marie Curie Cancer Care people, but….
-Yes, I am
+Marie Curie nurses as the charity.
+Now I’m in no way knocking the Marie Curie

-knocking them.
-What they do, financed by public donation, is what the
+Cancer Care people, but….
+Yes, I am knocking them.
+What they do, financed by

-district nurses used to do years ago, financed by the National Health
+public donation, is what the district nurses used to do years ago, financed

-Service.
-Until one government or another realised that it was daft spending
+by the National Health Service.
+Until one government or another realised that

-government tax money on something that charity will provide.
+it was daft spending government tax money on something that charity will

 It’s the